-Kuala Lumpur: A blueprint on Bumiputera entrepreneurs involvement in the halal industry, which is aimed at enhancing their contribution to the country’s exports, will be tabled to the Malaysia Halal Council’s meeting on June 1.
+Kuala Lumpur: A blueprint on Bumiputera entrepreneur’s involvement in the halal industry, which is aimed at enhancing their contribution to the country’s exports, will be tabled at the Malaysia Halal Council’s meeting on June 1.

 “Bumiputera companies contributed RM2.6 billion, which is equivalent to 6.6 percent of the total exports of halal products in 2015.

 “Until 2016, a total of 2,878 Bumiputera companies had obtained the Malaysian Halal Certification compared with only 579 in 2010,” HDC said.